-In connection with "Be a good citizen!", Guy Gundaker has the following to say about activities that make civic life fruitful.
+In connection with "Be a good Rotarian!" and "Be a good citizen!", Guy Gundaker has the following to say about activities that make civic life fruitful.

 - (1) Rotarians' interest in civic life should be linked to their activities as individuals or as members of chambers of commerce, rather than as Rotary clubs. - (2) In special circumstances, group service projects by Rotary clubs are acceptable.
 However, careful consideration should be given.
 In particular, Rotary club activities should not duplicate the activities of a professional business organization that may be found in any town.